-- Students who fail to meet the above academic progress standards may appeal the loss of financial aid eligibility only if special circumstances exist, such as the death of a close relative or an injury or illness of the student.
+- Students who fail to meet the above academic progress standards may appeal the loss of financial aid eligibility.
 Appeals must be submitted to the Office of Financial Aid with appropriate documentation of the special circumstances.
 The deadline for submission of an appeal for any semester in which aid is denied under this policy is the last day of the fourth week of classes.

 NOTE: Refer to the Academic Policies and Regulations for the Academic Review Policy.
-These are separate from and different from the financial aid satisfactory academic progress requirements discussed above.
+These are separate from and different than the financial aid satisfactory academic progress requirements discussed above.

 Conditions Governing Acceptance of Award

 Grand Valley State University's Financial Aid Office makes every effort to provide timely and accurate information in your award notification.
 The university also reserves the right to change without notice any award due to federal, state or university changes in policies, procedures or regulations.

 In accepting your financial aid award offer, you are stating that you have met and will continue to meet all the following conditions of acceptance set by federal regulations and Grand Valley policies:

 - The information submitted on your aid application is correct and complete.

 - You will notify Grand Valley's Financial Aid Office (FAO) if you receive assistance not originally on your award notification (i.e. an outside scholarship).
 A reduction of other aid may be necessary even if funds have already been disbursed.